python/cpython/InternalDocs/frames.md

 For example the `f_globals` field has a `f_` prefix implying it belongs to the `PyFrameObject` struct, although it belongs to the `_PyInterpreterFrame` struct.
-We may rationalize this naming scheme for 3.12.
+We may rationalize this naming scheme for a later version.

 ### Shim frames